-ACTION TO MANAGE RISK The provisions of Monitoring the performance of Datacom and resolving the Act, relating to any issues of interpretation of the Act. the Schemes are not • Ensuring all discretionary decisions are exercised in complied with and accordance with the Act and the Policies. discretions relating • Ensuring any changes to the Policies are made only after to the Schemes are taking into account the interests of relevant persons, inappropriately applied. including the Crown, in accordance with the Act.
+- Monitoring the performance of Datacom and resolving any issues of interpretation of the Act. - Ensuring all discretionary decisions are exercised in accordance with the Act and the Policies. - Ensuring any changes to the Policies are made only after taking into account the interests of relevant persons, including the Crown, in accordance with the Act. - Appropriate resourcing of the Management team to conduct the oversight function.